Code-Bleach/Code-Bleach/README.md

-- 👋 Hi, I’m Samuel Otoo
+- 👋 Hi, I’m Parable
 - 💼 I am the founder of CodeBleach - IT Experts
 - 🖥️🌐 I am a Systems and Network Administrator
 - 👀 I’m also interested in programming